kaazing/gateway/doc/admin-reference/r_conf_service.md

 Use the `socks.timeout` connect-option to specify the length of time (in seconds) to wait for a SOCKS connection to form before closing the connection.
 If you do not specify `socks.timeout` for your Gateway configuration, then a timeout is not enforced.

+You must set `socks.timeout` to be longer than `socks.retry.maximum.interval` to ensure a connection does not fail because it does not wait long enough for the retry interval from the trusted, internal gateway to the DMZ gateway.

 Note the following behavior for reverse and forward SOCKS connections:

 -   For *reverse* connections (`socks.mode` is set to *reverse*), the time you specify for `socks.timeout` determines how long pending connection requests on the DMZ Gateway wait for the internal Gateway to initiate a reverse connection.